lschierer/RUT/packages/luke/20070918/a-place-to-live-step-1.md

 ---

-title: a place to live, step 1
+title: "a place to live, step 1"
 date: 2007-09-18 19:00:20
 tags:
   -  personal